 - No data stored in the 8KB spritesheet

 The big thing is the last point on the list.
 Instead of storing the nearly-incompressible level data in strings, I instead store the spritesheet in a string because it compresses over 2:1, leaving a full 12KB of potential level storage space.
 This means that while leaving the majority of compressed data capacity and token count unused, 3 copies of every Super Mario Bros. level could fit on the cart!
 By my estimates, the worlds of mid-tier NES games like Megaman, Ninja Gaiden, Castlevania, Zelda, and even SMB2 (or original ones with similar scope and detail) could fit within that 12KB limit with some optimization.
 For instance, I estimate that Zelda 1's whole world could fit in around 6KB.

 This demo was built entirely in Pico-8, using a graphical level editor that I plan to release in the near future.
 It's currently a bit limited due to being tailored to the quirks and limitations of SMB, but I intend to add some more features and make it easy for anyone to build their own large game worlds using a simple point-and-click interface.
 Here's a little preview =).

-With Pico-8's small spritesheet, I've noticed that many game makers who want a nice title screen are forced to either give up valuable sprite space for a custom-drawn logo, or use a tiny one that takes up less space, which they may then zoom in so it but looks very pixelated.
+With Pico-8's small spritesheet, many game makers who want a nice title screen are forced to either give up valuable sprite space for a custom-drawn logo, or use a tiny one and zoom in so it but looks very pixelated.
 Occasionally, someone will use a more advanced method to store images, such as Zep's PX9 or dw817's compression programs.
 These work well, but the minimum cost of 1000+ characters and 280+ tokens for decompression plus prite sheet rewriting, and/or screen-filling compressed strings can be overkill for many projects, so I came up with my own alternatives.